kyphan38/web/assets/docs/how to/bash_script_anywhere.md

-# run a bash script from anywhere
+# implement a bash script from anywhere

 ## Context